MIC-DKFZ/batchgenerators/Readme.md

 # batchgenerators by MIC@DKFZ
-batchgenerators is a python package that we developed at the Division of Medical Image Computing at the German Cancer Research Center (DKFZ) to suit all our deep learning data augmentation needs.
+batchgenerators is a python package for data augmentation.
+It is developed jointly between the Division of Medical Image Computing at the German Cancer Research Center (DKFZ) and the Applied Computer Vision Lab of the Helmholtz Imaging Platform.

 It is not (yet) perfect, but we feel it is good enough to be shared with the community.
 If you encounter bug, feel free to contact us or open a github issue.